Pen tool makes magic! You can convert an object to something completely new, create awesome graphics, and so much more.

 You can click on the handle and move around to adjust the curve.
 The more/further you drag, the bigger the curve is.
 But you can always edit the curve using the Anchor Point Tool.

-With the path and the tool selected, click and drag on the anchor point to edit the curve, release when you are satisfied with the curve.
+With the path and the tool selected, click and drag on the anchor point to edit the curve, and release when you are satisfied with the curve.

 Tips: When two anchor points are too close to each other, the curve might look sharp.
 It’s easier to get a nice curve when your anchor points are further from each other 😉